GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/index.md

 let selectedClassName = "current";
 const presetButtonColors = ["#3aa757", "#e8453c", "#f9bb2d", "#4688f1"];

-// Reacts to a button click by marking marking the selected button and saving
+// Reacts to a button click by marking the selected button and saving
 // the selection
 function handleButtonClick(event) {
   // Remove styling from the previously selected color